Prepare your knowledge base as a source for AI generated content

 Another reason this is a good idea is for accessibility: your customers who have visual disabilities may not be able to see your images or videos.
 Making as much text available in text as possible, like in alt text or transcripts, helps both customers chatting with your AI Agent and your customers who access your knowledge base using assistive technology like screen readers.

-• Verify your table content.
+Verify your table content.
 Some tables work better than others with AI; sometimes AI is able to parse the spatial relationships between cells, and sometimes it gets confused.
 After setting up your AI Agent, test its ability to provide information that comes from tables in your knowledge base.
-Sometimes it it will work, but other times you may consider changing the format or adding additional text to help your AI Agent understand the information better.
+Your tables are likely to work if they're formatted using proper Markdown, but note that they won't work if they're embedded in images.

 Make data-driven maintenance decisions